 Semi-Truck Accident Lawyers

-You only have one chance to bring a personal injury case after a truck accident, so your attorney’s experience matters.
+You only have one chance to bring a personal injury case after a truck accident, so your truck accident attorney’s experience matters.
 At Fried Goldberg, we revolutionized this field of litigation, and we know every twist and turn on the journey to secure you justice.

 The consequences of a collision between a commercial truck and a passenger vehicle are often devastating.
 Serious accident injuries and fatalities are common in Georgia.
 Victims are often those in the passenger vehicle due to the sheer size difference.
 In many of these cases, truck accident victims can seek justice with the help of our law firm.

 Over the years we’ve achieved successful verdicts for our clients through our understanding of the nuances specific to truck accident litigation.
-If you are in need of experienced truck accident attorneys, look no further.
+If you are in need of experienced trucking accident attorneys, look no further.
 Contact our Atlanta headquarters by calling (877) 591-1801 as soon as possible.

 We dedicate more than 95% of our law firm practice to the handling of accidents involving commercial vehicles.
 This includes cases that involve commercial trucks, tractor trailers, and RVs.
 A truck accident lawsuit requires specific knowledge of this type of law and the regulations required by those in the trucking industry.
 Truck accident cases are different than regular motor vehicle accident cases and include specific information regarding the operation of commercial vehicles.